Working with influencers – how to pick the best match for your business

 This is seriously important for any influencer marketing campaign.
 Picking an influencer whose values align with your brand’s makes sense on many levels: they will ‘get’ where you are coming from; they have probably already had experience of your products or services; and are likely to have a similar audience to your own.

 If you want to include influencer marketing in your business plans then we can help create a campaign that achieves ROI.
-Contact Winchester-based agency Amplify PR to find out more about working with influencers.
+Contact Southampton-based agency Amplify PR to find out more about working with influencers.